Pre-Cook Your Turkey So You Can Enjoy The Holiday TOO!

 How To Roast A Turkey

 After the turkey is rinsed, drained, oiled & seasoned, place the turkey breast-side up in a *turkey roasting rack.
-This elevates the turkey for even cooking and holds it out of the resulting grease.
+This elevates the turkey for even cooking and lifts the bird out of the resulting grease.

 I wrap a bit of foil around the end of the legs since they cook faster.
 Then I tent foil over the bird and place the pan in the oven.